juanjfndz/Symbolic-Algebra-Examples/Sympy/READme.md

 This repository contains examples of how to use the SymPy library, a Python library for symbolic mathematics.

+## Contents

+- `Fourier_Transform.ipynb`: Example of how to use SymPy to perform Fourier transforms and their inverses.
+- `Laplace_transform.ipynb`: Example of how to use SymPy to perform Laplace transforms and their inverses.
+- `Differential_Equation.ipynb`: Example of how to use SymPy to solve ordinary differential equations.
+- `Lorentz_factor.ipynb`: Example of how to use SymPy to calculate the Lorentz factor for special relativity.
+- `Schrödinger_Equation.ipynb`: Example of how to use SymPy to solve the Schrödinger equation for quantum mechanics.

 ## Installation

 To use the examples in this repository, you need to have SymPy installed.
 You can install SymPy using pip: